Passover Week Torah Readings

 The Haftarah is taken from the Book of Joshua (Joshua 5:2-6:1, 6:27) and describes the historic Passover that the Israelites observed at Gilgal after they had crossed the Jordan River.
 It was the first celebration of Passover in the Holy Land.
 (In the Reform tradition Isaiah 43:1-15 is the prophetic reading for the first day of Passover.)

 In Leviticus 22:26-23:44, Moses instructs the Israelites in the observance of the Sabbath and festivals, including Passover, Shavu'ot, Rosh Hashanah, Yom Kippur, and Sukkot.
 The maftir (additional) reading from Numbers concerns the Passover sacrifices at the Tabernacle.

 The Haftarah for the second day of Passover (2 Kings 23:1-9, 21-25) regards great Passover celebrated after the good King Josiah initiated reformation among apostate Judah.

 Day 3 Reading

-In Exodus 13:1-16 Moses calls for the consecration (and redemption of) the firstborn and instructs the Israelites regarding the Feast of Unleavened Bread.
+In Exodus 13:1-16 Moses calls for the Sanctification/Setting-Apart (and redemption of) The Firstborn of the Hebrew Womb (aka MatriX) and instructs The Israelites regarding the Feast of Unleavened Bread.

 Nisan 15 - Yeshua in the tomb